beuted/angular1-workshop/README.md

 > ⚠️️ If you haven't done the typescript workshop you should [have a look there first](https://github.com/beuted/typescript-workshop) before doing the PART 3.

-This workshop aim to give an idea of how to slowly migrate a small project in angular to typescript/webpack looks like.
-This will help us understand all this different technologies works together.
+This workshop aim to give an idea of how to slowly migrate a small project in angular to typescript/webpack.
+This will help us understand how all this different technologies works together.

 ## Workshops
 1. [Build a simple application with just angular 1 and ES5 javascript](./workshop/00-basic-angular-one-app)